Lake Okeechobee releases begin

 Currently, the salinity levels are holding well in Fort Myers Beach, Shell Point and Tarpon Bay, where the foundation has sensors.

 Evans said the higher runoffs have been going on for the past 45 days and with the latest releases, that could stretch the amount of time the seagrass in the estuary can handle the additional runoff.
 The seagrass depends on the sun for photosynthesis and too much runoff can impact the photosynthesis process.
 The seagrass important for organisms that feed on it as well as fish species which feed on those organisms and use the seagrass for cover, Evans said.

 Oysters are especially vulnerable, since they don’t move from the ocean floor, Evans said.
-Oysters are important in that they filter out the water from harmful.
+Oysters are important in that they filter out the water.